HMS Havelock (1915): Background

 HMS Havelock was laid down at the Harland & Wolff Ltd shipyard at Belfast on 12 December 1914.
 The ship was named General Grant in honour of the United States General Ulysses S Grant, however as the United States was still neutral, the ship was hurriedly renamed HMS M2 on 31 May 1915.
 She was then named HMS Havelock on 20 June 1915.

 Service history

-HMS Havelock sailed for the Dardanelles in June 1915.
+HMS Havelock sailed for the Dardanelles campaign in June 1915.
 She remained in the Eastern Mediterranean until returning to England in January 1916.
 She then served as a guard ship at Lowestoft.
 She was decommissioned in May 1919, and disarmed in June 1920.
 Sold for breaking up in May 1921, she was retained in reserve until resold on 25 June 1927 to the Ward shipyard at Preston for breaking up.